DannyWhyte/patternProgramming-Javascript/README.md

 # patternProgramming-Javascript
-Sampe codes to print patterns in javascript
+Sample scripts to print patterns using javascript